stevealbertwong/stevealbertwong.github.io/_posts/2018-1-5-Linear-Programming.md

 Instead of solving \\(Ax = b \\), we assume \\(b = p\\) and solve for \\(A \hat x = p \\) where \\(p\\) represents projection on column space of A and also the "best fit line".
 This reconciles 2 seemingly differnt objectives (vertical vs orthogonal) in 2 graphs above as the same.

-From above right graph, vector b is splited into 2 parts: the projected part in column space is p and the perpendicular part in null space of \\(A^T \\) is \\(e \\).
-A comparison of squared length distance for best line(on the left) vs projection that represents the best line on column space(on the right):
+A comparison of squared length distance for best line(on the left) vs direct projection line on column space(on the right):

 $$
 \begin{align}